sourcegraph/handbook/content/departments/engineering/dev/admin-exp/devops/managed/v1.1/mi1-1_creation_process.md

 mg init-instance $CUSTOMER_ADMIN_EMAIL
 ```

+1. Commit the changes to `config.yaml`, create a PR for review, apply and merge
 1. Go back to `terraform.tfvars` and set `enable_alerting` to `true`.
 Run `terraform apply` and verify that only `google_monitoring_alert_policy.primary` is created.
 1. Enable application performance metrics via